sourcehut-mirrors/chawan/doc/terminal.md

 `language.charset`, such as `export LC_ALL=ja_JP.ISO-2022-JP`.

-Note that Chawan uses its own encoding library instead of the notoriously broken C locale facility, so the supported charsets may not fully overlap.
-You can test whether a charset is supported using
-`cha -O {charset name} -V`.
+Note that Chawan uses its own encoding library instead of the notoriously broken C locale facility, and the two sets of supported charsets may not fully overlap.
+You can test whether a charset is supported using `cha -O {charset name} -V`.

 <!-- MANON